15 Best State Parks in Wisconsin You Should Visit This Year

 Blue Mound State Park Wisconsin is the only state park with a swimming pool equipped with a lift for persons with disabilities.

-The park is also popular for hiking, camping, cross-country skiing, and mountain biking (both double and single track) and for finding peace and solitude from the noisy city.
+The park is also popular for hiking, camping, cross-country skiing, mountain biking (both double and single track), and for finding peace and solitude from the noisy city.

 15. Point Beach State Forest, Wisconsin